hushenghao/AndroidEasterEggs/BUILD.md

 ## Build

-Run `./gradlew assembleRelease` to build the package, which can be installed using the Android package manager.
+Run `./gradlew app:assembleFossProductRelease` to build the package, which can be installed using the Android package manager.